 - cheddar & parmesan cheese.
 Cheddar adds creaminess, while parmesan brings salty, nutty depth.

 - ketchup.
-Adds a sweet and tangy flavor, use homemade or paleo-friendly if needed.
+Adds a sweet and tangy flavor, use homemade ketchup for the best flavor.

 - bacon.
 Cooked and chopped for a smoky bite in every bite, save some for topping!